Killthebug/Bika-Lims-Wiki/Home.md

     wget http://launchpad.net/plone/4.1/4.1.2/+download/Plone-4.1.2-UnifiedInstaller.tgz

-## 3. Untar
+## 3. Expand the archive

     tar xzf Plone-4.1.2-UnifiedInstaller.tgz

-## 4. Run installer and point to new target directory
+## 4. Run installer.sh and point to new target directory

     sudo ./install.sh --target=/home/example standalone

 ## 5. Set up instance name on DNS (optional)

-While the installer is running, set up a name for bika Plone instance and add the apache webserver mapping on server, noting the new port used for the Zope instance.
+While the installer is running, set up a name for the Bika Plone instance and add the apache webserver mapping on server, noting the new port used for the Zope instance.

 Edit the apache configuration and add a new virtual host